On model emulation and closure tests for 3+1D relativistic heavy-ion collisions: Closure Tests

 \subsection{MCMC Setups}

 Our analysis in this paper utilizes two different implementations of posterior sampling techniques.
 The first employs affine invariant MCMC, leveraging the \texttt{emcee} Python package~\cite{Foreman_Mackey_2013}.
 Secondly, we employ Parallel Tempering Langevin Monte Carlo (PTLMC), implemented in the \texttt{surmise} package~\cite{surmise2023}.
 The parallel tempering part enhances the exploration of the target distribution by running multiple chains at different ``temperatures'' and exchanging states periodically, which scans the parameter space more accurately and reduces the probability of getting stuck in a local minimum.
-This technique is of advantage if the posterior distribution is a multi-modal distribution.
+This technique is of advantage if the posterior distribution is a multi-modal distribution and additionally converges faster than without parallel tempering.
 Additionally, some Langevin dynamics are incorporated to explore complex posterior distributions more efficiently~\cite{Roberts2002-om}.

 To test the different scenarios, including the different emulators and methods discussed in Sec.~\ref{sub:emu_validation}, we are defining some Runs in Tab.~\ref{tab:mcmc_setup}.
 The first three setups in our analysis compare the impact of different types of GP emulators on posterior distributions in a standard configuration.
 This configuration excludes logarithmic transformation, but incorporates PCA for the functional model inputs, and trains the emulators using both LHD and HPP points.
 By examining these Runs, we aim to assess how various emulator choices influence the accuracy and reliability of the posterior inference process.